Cosmo-Tech/cosmotech-api/doc/Apis/WorkspaceApi.md

 # **getWorkspace**
 > Workspace getWorkspace(organization\_id, workspace\_id)

-Get the details of an workspace
+Get the details of a workspace

 ### Parameters